lascar/alphawholesale/README.md

 ## INSTALATION IN DEVELOPMENT

-* Fill your config/database.yml to insure that you have a postgres user with read/write/create
+* For your config/database.yml the db user, password and database must be informed in secret.yml.enc

-* <code>bundle exec rake db:drop &&  bundle exec rake db:create &&  bundle exec rake db:migrate && bundle exec rake db:seed &&  bundle exec rake nb:make_products && bundle exec rake db:seed</code>
+* <code> bundle exec rake db:create &&  bundle exec rake db:migrate && bundle exec rake db:seed &&  bundle exec rake nb:make_products && bundle exec rake db:seed</code>

 * For use of the webpack server in dev you have to run in a console apart <code>./bin/webpack-dev-server</code>.